QuEraComputing/Bloqade.jl/docs/src/3-level.md

 demonstrates the process of the first pulse and the second pulse.
 ![](assets/levine-pichler.png)

-Here are codes for the Levine-Pichler pulses.
+Here are codes for the Levine-Pichler gate.
 ```@repl 3-level-levine-pichler
 using Bloqade
 using Yao